kj89/testnet_manuals/stride/README.md

 Like any Cosmos-SDK chain, the hardware requirements are pretty modest.

 ### Minimum Hardware Requirements
- - 3x CPUs; the faster clock speed the better
+ - 4x CPUs; the faster clock speed the better
- - 4GB RAM
+ - 8GB RAM
- - 80GB Disk
+ - 100GB of storage (SSD or NVME)
  - Permanent Internet connection (traffic will be minimal during mainnet; 10Mbps will be plenty - for production at least 100Mbps is expected)

 ### Recommended Hardware Requirements
  - 4x CPUs; the faster clock speed the better
- - 8GB RAM
+ - 32GB RAM
  - 200GB of storage (SSD or NVME)
  - Permanent Internet connection (traffic will be minimal during mainnet; 10Mbps will be plenty - for production at least 100Mbps is expected)